Quebec mosque shooting: 6 dead; premier calls it act of terror

 Five wounded victims remained hospitalized Monday, a spokeswoman for Hôpital de l'Enfant-Jésus said.

-Christine Coulombe, spokeswoman for the National Police of Quebec, said 39 others inside the mosque were not hurt.
+The National Police of Quebec said 39 others inside the mosque were not hurt.

 The investigation

-Two people have been arrested -- one was captured near the mosque and the other was arrested on a nearby highway, police said.

-One attacker called 911 and said he was armed, but was willing to cooperate with police, CBC reported.
+The other person who was arrested is now considered a witness and not a suspect, as originally believed, police told CNN.

-Authorities have not released the suspects' names nor a possible motive, but police are investigating it as an act of terrorism.

-Police are also trying to determine whether the assailants had any accomplices.
+Authorities have not released the name of the suspect or a possible motive, but police are investigating it as an act of terrorism.
+They're also trying to determine whether any accomplices were involved.

+CNN partner CBC reported that an attacker called 911 and said he was armed, but said was willing to cooperate with police.

 The mosque's response